ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 ## Advantages

-### 1. Effective for long run (Maintainability)
+### 1. Effective for the long run (Maintainability)

-Although, the approach may look like an inefficient method of coding but it is very effective for the long run since you will not have to spend hours maintaining the notebook.
+Although, the approach may look like an inefficient method of coding but it is very effective in the long run since you will not have to spend hours maintaining the notebook.
 Given the functions are well written and well defined, they are ready for production.

-The code is easily sharable as well as anyone can understand the code unlike in the previous appraoch.
-Also, for complex analysis tasks, this approach can be esaily used for maintaining the notebook.
+The code is easily sharable as well as anyone can understand the code unlike in the previous approach.
+Also, for complex analysis tasks, this approach can be easily used for maintaining the notebook.

 ### 2. Proper flow and planning

-You do not need to think about logic of the analysis at the beginning.
+You do not need to think about the logic of the analysis at the beginning.
 You can just plan your tasks and write down the required functions which already gives you kind of a framework of mind which helps to be on track.
-The calm that will follow is likely going to have a greater impact in innovation.
+The calm that will follow is likely going to have a greater impact on innovation.

-Then, you can finally define the logic at the end to make it actually work.
+Then, you can finally define the logic at the end to make it work.

 ### 3. Easier to modify